Sayali1434/Knowledge-Graphs-LLM-for-Travel-Planning/README.md

-# Trip Path Knowledge Graph Planner
+# Trip Knowledge Graph Planner

 This repository builds and uses a travel knowledge graph for itinerary planning.
 It contains scripts for importing travel datasets into Neo4j, creating semantic and geographic relationships between travel entities, extracting query-specific mini knowledge graphs, and generating travel plans from those mini KGs.